-- 2.1 That the Audit Committee reviews the information provided and decide if the risk ratings are reasonable, if action being taken is effective, or if further explanation / information is required.
-The level of risk has reduced for one risk: - Risk 17 Ineffective Corporate Risk Marker IT solution. - 2.2 That the Audit Committee approves the deletion of one risk: - Risk 28 Risk that in its early stages of delivery the Sustainability Transformation Plan will not alleviate the financial position of social care The Council budget from April 2017 does not make assumptions regarding this proposal contained in the previous year's budget; and is no longer a major financial risk to the organisation. - 2.3 That the Audit Committee approves the three new risks: - Risk 32 Risk of significant disruption to Council services and failure to effectively manage and respond to emergency incidents, including acts of terrorism. - Risk 33 Failure of the STP to deliver a step change to the Health and Social Care system resulting in an improvement to the health and wellbeing of Birmingham citizens. - Risk 34 Risk of fines being passed down to Local Authorities in relation to air quality / ongoing fines related to not meeting air quality compliance.
+Report to: Audit Committee Report of: Assistant Director, Audit & Risk Management Date of Meeting: Subject: Corporate Risk Register Update Wards Affected: All 1.
+Purpose of R leport risks and issue Audit Committee with information on the management of es within the Corporate Risk Register (CRR) (Appendix A).
+In has been compiled using updates received from 2.
+Recommenda itions the risk ratings Committee reviews the information provided and decide if are reasonable, if action being taken is effective, or if ation / information is required.
+The level of risk has reduced • Risk 17 - In effective Corporate Risk Marker IT solution.
+2.2 That the Audit Committee approves the deletion of one risk: Transforma care - The ( regarding th isk that in its early stages of delivery the Sustainability tion Plan will not alleviate the financial position of social Council budget from April 2017 does not make assumptions his proposal contained in the previous year's budget; and is major financial risk to the organisation.
+2.3 That the Audit Committee approves the three new risks: isk of significant disruption to Council services and failure to nanage and respond to emergency incidents, including acts .
+Social Care ailure of the STP to deliver a step change to the Health and system resulting in an improvement to the health and well- mingham citizens. isk of fines being passed down to Local Authorities in air quality / ongoing fines related to not meeting air quality